Osteopathy

 3- Discharge

-This is both an exciting and sad day for our therapists - it is the day when you and your therapist agree that you have reached your goals and no longer require active treatment.
-No concerns - your therapist will give you adequate education on how to continue managing your health to avoid return of symptoms.
-Should your symptoms return, a new issue arrises or you simply want to check in for maintenance treatments, we are always happy to see you again!
+This is both an exciting and sad day for our therapists — it’s the day when you and your therapist agree that you have reached your goals and no longer require active treatment.
+Your therapist will provide education on how to continue managing your health to avoid a return of symptoms.
+Should your symptoms return, a new issue arise, or you simply want to check in for maintenance treatments, we are always happy to see you again!

 A potted green plant with long, narrow leaves in an orange pot against a plain beige wall.